-A friendship takes hold after dramatic Mt.
-Baker rescue goes viral
+A friendship takes hold after dramatic Mount Baker rescue goes viral

 He had no idea what suffocating to death felt like.
 He hoped it would be peaceful.

-Steger grew up in Bellingham, about an hour or so from where he was now trapped in Washington’s Mt.
-Baker Ski Area.
+Steger grew up in Bellingham, about an hour or so from where he was now trapped in Washington’s Mount Baker Ski Area.
 When he was 2 and just learning to walk, his father had hauled him to the area and taught him to ski.
 He loved it, and he later took up snowboarding on the mountain.

 His job as a real-estate agent gave him a flexible schedule, the chance to hit the slopes whenever he wanted.
 He typically went to the ski area more than 30 times a year, and he was always there when storms dumped fresh powder.